How to Remove Beer Bottle Labels: Powerful Techniques

 1. Prepare Oxiclean Solution: Fill your sink or a large container with warm water and add a tablespoon of OxiClean (or follow the instructions at the back)

-2. Mix Thoroughly: Ensure you give the solution a good mixing to ensure the Oxiclena particles dissolve in water.
-You can use an ideal stick.
+2. Mix Thoroughly: Make sure you give the solution a good mixing so that the Oxiclena particles dissolve in water.
+A clean stick will do the job better.

 3. Soak the Bottles: Immerse beer bottles in the Oxiclean solution and allow them to soak for 1 hour.
 Still, you can let the bottles soak for two hours if you have enough time.
 Do not overcrowd the bottles.